pankcuf/ferment/README.md

 ```

-For the function labeled with `export`
+For a function labeled with `export`

 ```rust
 #[ferment_macro::export]